Gokul-Majeti/Portfolio-website/README.md

 This is my personal portfolio website designed to showcase my background, technical skills, and major projects.
 Built with a clean, modern UI and responsive layout, this website serves as my digital presence and a central hub for connecting with recruiters, collaborators, and peers.

 📌 About
 I'm Majeti Ganesh Pavan Gokul, currently pursuing B.Tech in Electrical & Electronics Engineering (EEE) at NIT Warangal, with a Minor in Computer Science & Engineering.
-I’m passionate about AI, coding and  software development.
+I’m passionate about AI, coding and  web development.

 ✨ Features
 📸 Clean & professional introduction section with profile image